Capstone-Bangkit-C241-PR561/JFF-ML/README.md

 # JFF-ML

-Responsible for creating a machine learning model to predict and give the best food places recommendation according to user's preferences
+Responsible for creating a machine learning model to predict and give the best food places recommendation in Jogja according to user's preferences

 # Machine Learning Members